ArmlessMaster/HappyBober/README.md

 # HappyBober
-Abandon hope, everyone who enters here
+Abandon hope, everyone who enters here.
+If you are not from the "Anti Rygalo" clan, then you do not belong here, leave.